Final-Project-RecipeRescue/Server/README.md

     }
   },
   ...
-]```
+]
-Possible Errors
+## Possible Errors

-    400 Bad Request: Returned if the ingredients parameter is empty or improperly formatted.
+- **400 Bad Request**: Returned if the `ingredients` parameter is empty or improperly formatted.
-    404 Not Found: Returned if no recipes match the provided ingredients or if an error occurs during recipe retrieval.
+- **404 Not Found**: Returned if no recipes match the provided ingredients or if an error occurs during recipe retrieval.
+- **500 Internal Server Error**: Returned if there is a server-side error while processing the request.

 getRecipesByIngredientsWithoutMissingIngredients